Brightspace/test-reporting-action/README.md

 reporters from [node reporters].

 > [!NOTE]
-> If you have any question, concerns or just want to chat feel free to reach out
+> If you have any questions, concerns or just want to chat feel free to reach
-> in [#test-reporting] (D2L employee accessible only).
+> out in [#test-reporting] (D2L employee accessible only).

 ## Set-Up